 For generations, whales, dolphins, and other marine mammals have captured the imaginations and affections of people around the world.

-In Ancient Greece, killing a dolphin was considered sacrilegious and was punishable by death.
-Amongst many Native American tribes in the North Pacific, sea otters are featured on totem poles, often honored as the sacred messenger between humans and the creator.
-During the Middle Ages, the long tusks of narwhals were often gifted to royalty, passed off as rare unicorn horns.
-Throughout some regions of Thailand, people still believe that a dugong’s tears can form a powerful love potion.
-Perhaps the reason so many myths and legends surround marine mammals is because they can be so human like.
+Totem poles made by Native American tribes in the North Pacific often feature sea otters, who were honored as sacred messengers between humans and the creator.
+In Ancient Greece, killing a dolphin was punishable by death.
+During the Middle Ages, narwhal tusks were gifted to royalty, passed off as rare unicorn horns.
+Many Thai people still believe that a dugong’s tears can form a powerful love potion.
+Perhaps the reason so many myths and legends surround marine mammals is because they seem so human.

-“Cultures have long heard wisdom in non-human voices: Apollo, god of music, medicine and knowledge, came to Delphi in the form of a dolphin.
+“Cultures have long heard wisdom in non-human voices.
 But dolphins, which fill the oceans with blipping and chirping, and whales, which mew and caw in ultramarine jazz – a true rhapsody in blue – are hunted to the edge of silence.”
 Jay Griffiths

-Over 2,400 years ago, Aristotle recognized that whales are mammals, rather than fish, because they breathe air and nurse their young.
+Over 2,400 years ago, Aristotle recognized that whales are mammals, not fish, because they breathe air and nurse their young.
 Since then, we’ve discovered more and more connections between ourselves and these ocean giants.
-For instance, female humpback whales have best friends that they reunite with during their annual summer migrations.
-Dolphins have names, or unique little whistles, which other dolphins then recognize and use to communicate.
-Sea otters use tools, such as rocks and sticks, to hunt and feed.
-We’ve learned that marine mammals can develop individual personalities, that they experience compassion, that certain species adhere to complex social hierarchies, and that they mourn their dead.
-Yet, despite being some of the most iconic figureheads of our blue planet, marine mammals retain their mysterious nature— roaming the depths of the world’s ocean, echoing hauntingly beautiful songs.
+We’ve learned that marine mammals develop individual personalities, that they experience compassion, that certain species have complex social hierarchies, and that they mourn their dead.
+Despite being icons of our blue planet, marine mammals still retain a mysterious nature.